zaphosting/docs/docs/webspace-wordpress-migration.md

 ## Step 2: Setting up Migrate Guru Plugin

-In order to automate the migration process, you will be using the **Migrate Guru** WordPress plugin which is free and is popularly used.
+In order to automate the migration process, you will be using the **Migrate Guru** WordPress plugin, which is free and is popularly used.
 You will need to install this on both your new and old WordPress instances.

 :::tip Logging in to Admin Panel
 To log in as an admin on a WordPress site, open your browser and navigate to your website.
-Add `/wp-admin` at the end of your website's url (e.g. `[your_website].com/wp-admin`) and search for this in your browser.
+Add `/wp-admin` at the end of your website's URL (e.g. `[your_website].com/wp-admin`) and search for this in your browser.
 This will redirect you to the WordPress admin login page, where you have to log in using your old hosting WordPress admin panel credentials.

 ![image](https://screensaver01.zap-hosting.com/index.php/s/zwzRyGJwEJMNPGQ/preview)
 :::

-On your WordPress panel, access the **Plugins** category which is on the left-hand side of the page.
+On your WordPress panel, access the **Plugins** category, which is on the left-hand side of the page.
 Now select **Add New Plugin** and in the search bar enter **Migrate Guru**.

 Once the search result appears, press **Install** followed by **Activate**.
 Ensure that you do this on both the old and new WordPress instance before continuing.

-Once activated, you will see a screen appear prompting you to enter your email address and to agree to the terms and conditions, which you should completed.
+Once activated, you will see a screen appear prompting you to enter your email address and to agree to the terms and conditions, which you should complete.

 ![image](https://screensaver01.zap-hosting.com/index.php/s/SXYGfpWJTwNyYjJ/preview)